allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Raise a disagreeing opinion in a respectful manner
     * Ensure that they are distributing the workload for laboratory and class assignments evenly amongst _all_ team members
     * Be understanding and compassionate regarding the various learning/living situations a student may face this semester
-    * Ask questions when necessary using an * in the Zoom chat or raising your hand in person.
+    * Ask questions when necessary using an * in the Zoom chat or raising your hand if in the classroom

 * Unacceptable Conduct (U):
   * Members shall not